pachyderm/docs/content/2.2.x/reference/supported-releases.md

 ---
 # metadata #
-title:  Pachyderm Supported Releases and Features
+title:  Pachyderm Supported Releases & Features
-description:
+description: Check which versions of Pachyderm are actively supported using this guide.
 date:
 # taxonomy #
 tags: